 Swedish Rail wanted to deliver a unified customer experience across channels, guide its customers through the numerous digital innovations, and in the process, decrease costs by reducing the number of customer calls in the channel mix.

-WebHelp with its CXone platform had just the solutions Swedish Rail needed.
+WebHelp with its CXone call center software platform had just the solutions Swedish Rail needed.
 CXone enables WebHelp to provide seamless integration across various interaction channels, together with a 360° view of customer data for agents to support personalisation via integration with Swedish Rail’s current CRM environment.

 An overhaul of Swedish Rail’s website, including the web chat channel, empowered customers to have a self-service experience during digital purchases.
 The ability to actively guide customers to the most appropriate channel for their situations or issues reduced repeat contacts and increased the use of self-service and digital channels.